The Corporate Governance Review: France

 Listed companies have developed various communication practices that differ for individual shareholders or financial investors.

-Financial communication tools (specific sections of the company's website, financial publicity, publication of a shareholders' letter, shareholders' guides and even custodial services) and club and advisory committees are generally used to maintain contact with individual shareholders.
+Financial communication tools (specific sections of the company's website, financial publicity, publication of a shareholders' letter, shareholders' guides and even custodial services) and clubs are generally used to maintain contact with individual shareholders.
 To assist listed companies, notably in the use of social media as a means of sharing information, the AMF has published several recommendations and created briefing sheets covering usage and best practices in different areas, ranging from online and social media strategies to shareholder guides and consultative committees.46

 Telephone or individual meetings, roadshows, conferences organised by brokerage firms, analysts' and investors' days, and on-site visits are used to communicate with institutional and financial investors.

-It is customary for investor relations services to organise meetings or conference calls with large shareholders prior to shareholders' meetings.
-This same approach may be taken with proxy advisers, who also often seek meetings with the chair of the remuneration committee.
+It is customary for investor relations services to organise meetings or conference calls with large shareholders and proxy advisers prior to shareholders' meetings.
 These meetings allow shareholders to be fully informed before voting.
-The AFEP-MEDEF Code provides that the chair of the board or the lead director, if one has been appointed, will be responsible for the board's relations with the shareholders, particularly with regard to corporate governance aspects.47 In accordance with this recommendations, a large number of listed companies (26 out of the 40 companies of the SBF 120 index examined in 2019 by the AMF in its annual report) have a board member (either the chairman or a lead director) who is responsible for discussing with shareholders, in particular with those who are not represented on the board of directors.48
+The AFEP-MEDEF Code provides that the chair of the board or the lead director, if one has been appointed, will be responsible for the board's relations with the shareholders, particularly with regard to corporate governance aspects.47

 Individual meetings may also be organised regularly between senior executives, investor relations departments and analysts and investors.
 For investors, one-on-one meetings provide an opportunity to assess, inter alia, the vision that senior managers have for their company, their analysis of the competitive environment and market trends.